stereotype441/language/working/enhanced-constructors/feature-specification.md

 ## Summary

-This proposal extends the set of actions that can be performed in the body of a non-redirecting generative constructor to include:

-- Writing to non-late final fields and

-- Explicitly invoking super constructors.
+This proposal extends the set of actions that can be performed in the body of a non-redirecting generative constructor to include writing to non-late final fields, and explicitly invoking super constructors.

-This makes constructors more flexible, avoids the need for constructor initializer lists, and simplifies the interaction between augmentations and constructors.
+This makes constructors more flexible, avoids the need for constructor initializer lists, and simplifies the interaction between augmentations and constructors (TODO: talk about augmentations).

 To preserve soundness, flow analysis is enhanced to ensure that a reference to `this` cannot escape from a constructor body before the object has been